-- A contract for sale for the new residence must have been entered into on or after 1 April of the year immediately prior to the current tax year;
+- a contract for sale for the new residence must have been entered into on or after 1 April of the year immediately prior to the current tax year;

-- A contract for sale for the original residence must have been entered into prior to 1 October in the current tax year;
+- a contract for sale for either property must have been entered into prior to 1 October;